 Treatment is aimed at allowing adequate drainage of the esophagus into the stomach.
-Options include 4,5:
+Options include 4,5,11:

-- eating slowly, increasing water intake with meals, avoiding eating near bedtime
+eating slowly, increasing water intake with meals, avoiding eating near bedtime

-- avoiding foods that aggravate reflux
+avoiding foods that aggravate gastro-esophageal reflux

-- calcium channel blockers
+calcium channel blockers

-- ineffective in the long term
+ineffective in the long term

-- may be used while preparing for definitive treatment
+may be used while preparing for definitive treatment

-- effective in 85% of patients
+effective in up 90% of patients

-- 3-5% risk of bleeding/perforation
+3-5% risk of bleeding/perforation

 botulinum toxin injection

-- lasts only ~12 months per treatment
+lasts only ~12 months per treatment

 may scar the submucosa leading to increased risk of perforation during subsequent myotomy